Augmenta-tech/UnrealLiveLinkAugmenta/README.md

 | OnAugmentaObjectLeft | Fired when an Augmenta object left the scene. |
 | OnAugmentaSourceDestroyed | Fired when the Augmenta source that this manager is connected to is destroyed. |

-An example of usage of the Augmenta manager is shown in the L_LiveLinkAugmentaDemo_AugmentaManager level of the [Unreal Live Link Augmenta Demo project](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta-Demo).
+An example of usage of the Augmenta manager is shown in the LiveLinkAugmentaDemo_AugmentaManager level of the [Unreal Live Link Augmenta Demo project](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta-Demo).

 In this level, a blueprint derived from the Augmenta manager is added in the scene to load a Live Link preset and a custom AugmentaVisualizer blueprint connects to the manager events in order to display debug objects for the Augmenta scene, video outputs and objects.

+Note that if you are only using the Augmenta manager and not the Live link subjects, you can disable the Live link subjects update in the Augmenta source.

 ### Creating and loading Live Link presets